I am an AmeriCorps NCCC member with questions about my service/benefits, who should I contact?

 AmeriCorps NCCC members with questions can review the FAQs below or contact their regional campus staff.
 Additional information is available by contacting the National Service Hotline at 1-800-942-2677, via webform, or LIVE CHAT.

-1. What measures is NCCC taking to support the health and safety of members who will be serving in person?
+3. What measures is AmeriCorps taking to support the health and safety of NCCC members?

 NCCC has developed protocols for social distancing, cleaning, housing, use of face coverings, and health screenings based on guidance from the CDC and other experts.

-- To ensure necessary social distancing, we will utilize a large and dispersed campus facility with multiple training rooms to minimize interaction.
+- To ensure necessary social distancing, the NCCC program will utilize a large and dispersed campus facility with multiple training rooms to minimize interaction.

-- In training sessions where multiple teams participate, large training facilities will ensure adequate distance between members.
+- In training sessions where multiple teams participate, NCCC will use large training facilities to ensure adequate distance between members.

-2. When does NCCC screen and test members for COVID 19?
+4. When does AmeriCorps screen and test NCCC members for COVID-19?

-- Prior to arrival on all campuses, NCCC contacts all candidates and uses a questionnaire to screen for symptoms of COVID-19.
+- Prior to arrival on all campuses, NCCC staff contact all candidates and use a questionnaire to screen for symptoms of COVID-19.

-- Upon arrival on campus, all members are tested for COVID-19 as a preventative measure, when tests are available.
+- Upon arrival on campus all members, regardless of vaccination status, are tested for COVID-19 as a preventative measure, when tests are available.

-- After arrival on campus, NCCC staff screen members daily for COVID-19 symptoms as part of NCCC’s strategy to provide a safe service environment.
+- After arrival on campus, NCCC staff screen members daily for COVID-19 symptoms as part of AmeriCorps’ strategy to provide a safe service environment.

 - Any members who report COVID-19 symptoms will be tested at a local testing facility.